tonningp/CIS201-projects/README.md

 # CIS201-projects

-In this project repository, all of the projects for the semester will be placed.
+In this project repository the example projects from the CIS201 class will be added